Marco-Santoni/Marco-Santoni.github.io-src/content/design_web_api.md

 It is the first book I read so far entirely dedicated to developer experience.
 How can we improve the productivity and the overall satisfaction of the developers using our APIs?

-By reading it, you can learn an approach that goed beyond designing web APIs.
+By reading it, you can learn an approach that goes beyond designing web APIs.
 You learn to focus on what simplifies the life of a developer, and I'm sure this thinking has an effect on how you write your code, your internal tools or even your docs.